dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 * *Software run on the nodes*: The NNS decides which software is run by the nodes that form the blockchain.
 This allows the NNS to upgrade the protocol without manual intervention of the individual node operators.
 * *Tokenomics*: The NNS decides how many rewards node operators and governance participants get and the costs of computation and storage on the Internet Computer.
 * *Governance*: The NNS decides on the rules of the governance itself, e.g. how many votes are needed for a proposal to be adopted, how long the voting period is, etc.
+* *Motion*: These proposals allow for opinion polls and are the only proposals that do not have a direct effect.

-All these decisions are executed fully on-chain and at low cost compared to other chains.
+With the exception of motion proposals, all these decisions are executed fully on-chain and at low cost compared to other chains.
 Therefore, decisions can be made efficiently and frequently allowing the NNS to adapt the ICP platform to the community's needs.

 ## The Architecture of the NNS